 Encourage connection and empathy with this brief but meaningful text.
 We love that the illustrations feature indigenous people in the present day, examples of which can be difficult to find in children’s books.

 5. Dear Dragon: A Pen Pal Tale by Josh Funk

 After an uncertain start, George and Blaise both come to enjoy being each other’s pen pal.
 There’s a big surprise when they meet, though!
-This is a great story for teaching about using evidence from the text.
+This is a great story for teaching students to use evidence from the text.
 It’s also a fun way to tackle differences in the classroom.

 6. It Came in the Mail by Ben Clanton